Interfacing with Davis 240C Dataset

 Conclusion

-We have shown how to convert an external dataset of events into Metavision EventCD format and how to seamlessly apply algorithms to filter those events.
-As this format relies on standard numpy structured arrays, saving/reloading/slicing and interfacing with various python-based components is straightforward.
+We have demonstrated how to convert an external dataset of events into the Metavision EventCD format and seamlessly apply algorithms to filter these events.
+Since this format leverages standard NumPy structured arrays, it allows for straightforward operations such as saving, reloading, slicing, and interfacing with various Python-based components, making it both versatile and efficient for further analysis or processing.